darioparejadiaz/darioparejadiaz.github.io/README.md

 To visit the web page click here: https://darioparejadiaz.com

-This project was made using web components native technology to create modularized build blocks that repeat through the different pages, such as the header and footer.
+This project was made using web components native technology to create modularized building blocks that repeat through the different pages, such as the header and footer.
 This technology allows to create isolated components through the shadow DOM and each component can be edited without affect the other custom elements neither its styles.

 All the pages were developed to be responsive as shown in the following views: